famished-tiger/Attila/README.md

 ### FAQ ###
 _Q_: Yet another test tool?
 _A_: __Attila__  won't replace your favourite test tool.
-The purpose of __Attila__ is to help in the the generation of test scripts that are similar to each other.
+The purpose of __Attila__ is to help in the generation of test scripts that are similar to each other.
 Instead of writing down a large family of test scenarios that are basically "variations on the same theme", let do a program compute these variations for you.
 In short, __Attila__ will be a test case generator.

-_Q_: Aren't there other test case generators?
+_Q_: Aren't there other test case generators in the Galaxy?
 _A_: Yes.
 [TODO: provide links].
-However, there much less numerous than genuine test tools.
+However, there are much less numerous than genuine test tools.
 A number of them are pretty expensive and most test case generators have no test script generation capabilities (i.e. to them, a test case is limited to a set of values assigned to test variables).